JackAdams/meteor-accounts-ldap/README.md

 ##### Server

-You can produce a custom bind value (value that is used with the user-submitted password to bind to the LDAP server) by overwriting this function **on the server**:
+You can produce a custom bind value (value that is used with the user-submitted password to bind to the directory server via LDAP) by overwriting this function **on the server**:

 ```
 LDAP.bindValue = function (usernameOrEmail, isEmailAddress, FQDN) {